mattbalzan/mattGPT/README.md

 # mattGPT
-All the script content that I have developed for my customers
+Some of the script content that I have developed for my customers.